dennismwagiru/task-runner/README.md

 ![CI Workflow](https://github.com/dennismwagiru/task-runner/actions/workflows/main.yml/badge.svg)

-This is an interview project for the position of a backend engineer.

 ### Background

 Implement a background task that will read the tasks from mongo db and execute it and then save the output to db